mcnole25/fun-with-numbers/README.md

 v20250617 - New features: Expression generator v2, Quadratic generator.

-### HTML File: 100-functions.html
+### HTML File: 180-functions.html

-A comprehensive list of all known math operations & functions.
-Most of them originate form Desmos, but some I added in the "Miscellaneous Functions" section, to make the count 100.
+A comprehensive list of all known math operations & functions, including extended ones.
+Most of them originate form Desmos.

+For the extended notations, they cover all other aspects of math.
+Some notations are ones I made to avoid ambiguity.

 For any functions you don't understand, you can refer to their definitions online.